Poseidon-ZKP/merkle-forest/README.md

 ### Elastic Size

-We define elastic anonymous groups (EAG) with $G(g)$, where $g$ is the depth of each merkle tree and $2^g$ is the default privacy guarantee.
-Comparing with a fixed size merkle tree, EAG has a default privacy guarantee but has no size limit.
+We define elastic anonymous groups (EAG) with $G(g)$, where $g$ is the depth of each merkle tree and $2^g$ is the default anonymity guarantee.
+Comparing with a fixed size merkle tree, EAG has a default anonymity guarantee but has no size limit.

-> Note: user can choose to boost up privacy guarantee using the elastic privacy guarantee technique introduced in [Next section](#elastic-privacy-guarantee)
+> Note: user can choose to boost up anonymity guarantee using the elastic anonymity guarantee technique introduced in [Next section](#elastic-anonymity-guarantee)

 ```mermaid
     flowchart LR;